Clan Guthrie News

 (Chocolate Pate & Lemon Lust Lemon Crisp Tart)

-A holidays shopper's complaint is one of long standing.
-So don't stand in line.
-Make it easy on yourself and don't forget Sin-In-A-Tin as a great gift and a delightful party spread throughout the Holidays and New Year's Eve too!
-There's still time to drop ship for the holidays - call for pricing and details at (850) 436-4517
+A holidays shopper's complaint is one of "long standing", so don't stand in line.
+Make it easy on yourself!
+Remember Sin-In-A-Tin as a great gift and a delightful party spread throughout the Holidays and New Year's Eve too!
+There's always time to shop for the holidays.

 Don't forget to ask about special pricing for Clan Guthrie members only!

-Holiday Orders must be placed immediately to assure timely delivery!
+Holiday orders must be placed early enough to assure timely delivery.